To witness another is a sacred gift. I am here to support you to see and honor yourself.

 “We don’t solve our problems.
 We grow bigger than them.” - C.G.
 Jung

 I offer suggestions based on what organically rises in the room.
 That occurs as visualizations inside a container of focused attention, as well as somatic investigation into the meaning of a gesture or tension in the body.
 It can also appear as experiential invitations, such as writing, visual, or poetic prompts, to explore outside of our meeting time.
 I also encourage any dreams, fantasies, or spontaneous images to be untangled together.
+Dreamwork is an incredible adventure into the wisdom and intelligence of your specific inner guidance.
+The psyche crafts immaculate messages in the form of dreams every night.
+Together, we will explore the lost art of remembering and interpreting your dreams.
 I resonate with the concepts of ritual and reciprocity, and find that creating a tangible symbol or ceremony is a way to cement and expand your exploration.
 The idea is that what is essential often lies at the edge of our awareness, so turning to symbolic or somatic representation is a way to interface with this core material that plain insight often doesn't budge or reach.

 Who comes and what framework holds the space?